 2) Select the option that restart automatically after the uninstall.

-3) Windows will search for and update the latest version of display driver it can find for your PC.
+3) Windows will search for and update the latest version of the display driver it can find for your PC.

-4) Or you can use Driver Easy to download and install the latest version of Intel display driver for you.
+4) Or you can use Driver Easy to download and install the latest version of the Intel display driver for you.

-If problem remains after all the above methods, feel free to leave us comments and we’ll see what we can do to help.
+If the problem remains after all the above methods, feel free to leave us comments and we’ll see what we can do to help.